JacobEberhardt/decentralized-energy-trading/README.md

 - `yarn test-helpers` to test helper functions
 - `yarn test-utility-js` to test off-chain utility functionality

 ## Benchmarks

 - `yarn utility-benchmark` to benchmark the `settle` method of the `Utility` contract

+## Development

+- `yarn update-contract-bytecodes` to update the contracts code in the `chain.json` file
+- `yarn setup-zokrates` to generate a new `Verifier` contract
+- `yarn format-all` fix linting issues